whitneyreans/MyHash/README.md

 ## Requirements

 You just need Ruby, dude.
+You will need to install the rspec gem if you'd like to run the specs.

 ## Credits